zooniverse/designator/README.md

   * `iex --name observer@127.0.0.1 --cookie COOKIE_VALUE`
   * `:observer.start`
   * Menu Node -> Connect
-  * `cellectex@misc.panoptes.zooniverse.org`
+  * `erlang@designator.zooniverse.org` or use $ERLANG_NODE_NAME

 Now you can browse through and inspect the state of things through the Applications tab.
+Noting, the node host will need the erlang distributed port ($ERLANG_DISTRIBUTED_PORT) open to your local machine.

 ## Development guide